 As ever, it depends!
 One major plus about direct debits is that lots of utility providers give you a discount for using them.
 So they could save you money.

-Say goodbye to late fees too.
+You can say goodbye to late fees for forgetting a payment too.
 After all, with direct debits the onus is on the company to sort the payment out.

 What about standing orders?
 Well, they’re good in instances where you can’t use a direct debit – paying your landlord for instance.
 Or, if you want to regularly move money from your main account into a savings account, then a standing order is ideal.